amaboh/ecommerceMicroservice/README.md

 # ecommerceMicroservice

 ## Overview
-`ecommerceMicroservice` is a collection of microservices designed to power an e-commerce platform.
-Built with Node.js, this repository leverages the power of microservices architecture to ensure scalability, maintainability, and efficient data processing.
+`ecommerceMicroservice` is a mini microservice system designed to illustrate the concepts of message and broker  using an e-commerce platform.
+Built with Node.js, this repository leverages the power of microservices architecture to portray how microservices enable scalable and efficient data processing.
 From user authentication to order management, each service is dedicated to a specific functionality, ensuring a modular and clean codebase.

 ## Table of Contents
 - [Installation](#installation)